Home > Destinations > Europe > Eastern Europe > Czech Republic > Prague > Walking Tours > Walking Tour 3

 Mozart premiered his opera Don Giovanni in this late-18th-century grand hall.
 More recently, director Milos Forman filmed many scenes in the story of the composer's life here.

-Make sure to walk down Rytírská in front of the theater to get a full view of this beautifully restored building, which just reopened after the revolution.
+Make sure to walk down Rytírská in front of the theater to get a full view of this beautifully restored building.

 From the front of the theater, walk about 10 steps back up Zelezná and take the first left on Havelská.

-Take a Break--At Havelská 27, you can stop for a tasty pasta, lasagna, tiramisu, or thick Italian espresso at the Kogo.
-There are tightly packed tables inside, but if the weather is nice, sit in the more comfortable archway.
-Hours are daily from 9am to midnight.
-Salads and appetizers from 160Kc ($6.65).
-You won't be disappointed by their homemade pasta (from 192Kc/$8).
+Take a Break -- At Havelská 27, you can stop for a tasty pasta, lasagna, tiramisu, or thick Italian espresso at Kogo.
+There are tightly packed tables inside, but if the weather is nice, you can sit in the more comfortable archway.
+Hours are daily from 9am to 11pm.
+Salads and appetizers start at 180Kc, and you won't be disappointed by their homemade pasta (from around 200Kc).

 Continue down Havelská.
 On the left you'll see: